joshbrew/Vulkan-Compute-Example/README.md

 # Vulkan 1.0.61.1 Compute w/ GLFW 3.2.1

 N-Body example using Vulkan Computes.
+[Other examples](https://github.com/SaschaWillems/Vulkan#examples) that can be converted to run on this.
 Works on Windows, should work on Linux and others.

 With: